ibm-cloud-docs/security-compliance/framework/data-portability.md

 # Understanding data portability for {{site.data.keyword.compliance_short}}
 {: #data-portability}

-Data portability involves a set of tools and procedures that enable customers to export the digital artifacts they need to implement similar workload and data processing on different service providers or on-premises software.
-It includes procedures for copying and storing the service customer content, including the related configuration that is used by the service to store and process the data, on the customer's own location.
+Data portability involves a set of tools and procedures that enable you to export the digital artifacts you need to implement similar workload and data processing on different service providers or on-premises software.
+It includes procedures for copying and storing the service customer content, including the related configuration that is used by the service to store and process the data, in your location.
 {: shortdesc}

 ## Responsibilities
 {: #data-portability-responsibilities}

-{{site.data.keyword.cloud_notm}} services provide interfaces and instructions to guide the customer to copy and store the service customer content, including the related configuration, on their own selected location.
+{{site.data.keyword.cloud_notm}} services provide interfaces and instructions that guide you through the process of copying and storing the service customer content, including the related configuration, in your selected location.

-The customer is responsible for the use of the exported data and configuration for data portability to other infrastructures, which includes:
+You are responsible for the use of the exported data and configuration for data portability to other infrastructures, which includes:

 * The planning and execution for setting up alternative infrastructure on different cloud providers or on-premises software that provide similar capabilities to the {{site.data.keyword.IBM_notm}} services.
-* The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of customer's application code, deployment automation, and so on.
+* The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of your application code, deployment automation, and so on.
 * The conversion of the exported data and configuration to the format that's required by the alternative infrastructure and adapted applications.

 For more information about your responsibilities, see [Shared responsibilities for {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-responsibilities).